-The property of Schroder Sterling Corporate Bond Fund, Schroder Strategic Credit Fund, Schroder European Alpha Income Fund, Schroder UK Alpha Income Fund, Schroder Global Recovery Fund; Schroder Multi-Asset Total Return Fund and Schroder India Equity Fund may consist of cash and near cash where this may reasonably be regarded as necessary in order to enable the pursuit of each Fund's investment objective, redemption of shares, efficient portfolio management of the Fund in question in accordance with its investment objective or other purposes which may reasonably be regarded as ancillary to the investment objective of that Fund.
-In the case of Schroder UK Opportunities Fund, Schroder UK Dynamic Smaller Companies Fund, Schroder European Recovery Fund and Schroder Core UK Equity Fund the property of each Fund may not consist of cash and near cash except to the extent that it may reasonably be regarded as necessary in order to enable the redemption of shares, management of the relevant Fund in accordance with its investment objective or other purposes which may reasonably be regarded as ancillary to the investment objectives of that Fund.
+The property of Schroder Sterling Corporate Bond Fund, Schroder Strategic Credit Fund, Schroder European Alpha Income Fund, Schroder UK Alpha Income Fund, Schroder Global Recovery Fund; Schroder Multi-Asset Total Return Fund, Schroder India Equity Fund, Schroder UK-Listed Equity Income Maximiser Fund, Schroder Global Energy Transition Fund and Schroder Global Sustainable Growth Fund may consist of cash and near cash where this may reasonably be regarded as necessary in order to enable the pursuit of each Fund's investment objective, redemption of shares, efficient portfolio management of the Fund in question in accordance with its investment objective or other purposes which may reasonably be regarded as ancillary to the investment objective of that Fund.
+In the case of Schroder UK Opportunities Fund, Schroder UK Dynamic Smaller Companies Fund, Schroder European Recovery Fund and Schröder Core UK Equity Fund the property of each Fund may not consist of cash and near cash except to the extent that it may reasonably be regarded as necessary in order to enable the redemption of shares, management of the relevant Fund in accordance with its investment objective or other purposes which may reasonably be regarded as ancillary to the investment objectives of that Fund.
+In the case of Schroder Islamic Global Equity Fund, the property of the Fund may not consist of cash except to the extent that it may reasonably be regarded as necessary in order to enable the redemption of shares, efficient portfolio management of the relevant Fund in accordance with its investment objective or other purposes which may reasonably be regarded as ancillary to the investment objectives of that Fund.
 Within the context of the ACD's policy of active asset allocation the liquidity of the Funds may vary in response to market conditions.